 What to expect: Benefits may take 2–4 weeks to develop fully and can last 6–12 months.
 A course of 1–3 injections may be recommended depending on the joint and severity.
 HA injections are well-tolerated with minimal side effects and can be repeated as needed.

-High volume injection (HVI) therapy is a specialist treatment for chronic mid-portion Achilles tendinopathy — a condition characterised by tendon thickening, pain, and stiffness in the middle section of the Achilles tendon, typically 2–6cm above the heel bone.
+High volume injection (HVI) therapy is a specialist treatment for chronic mid-portion Achilles tendinopathy, a condition characterised by tendon thickening, pain, and stiffness in the middle section of the Achilles tendon, typically 2–6cm above the heel bone.

 How it works: Under real-time ultrasound guidance, a large volume of injectable fluid (typically a combination of normal saline, local anaesthetic, and a small amount of corticosteroid) is injected into the space between the Achilles tendon and the surrounding paratenon (Kager's fat pad).
-The high volume of fluid mechanically disrupts and strips away the abnormal neovascularisation (new blood vessel and nerve ingrowth) that develops in chronic tendinopathy — these abnormal vessels are strongly associated with pain.
+The high volume of fluid mechanically disrupts and strips away the abnormal neovascularisation (new blood vessel and nerve ingrowth) that develops in chronic tendinopathy.
+These abnormal vessels are strongly associated with pain.

 The evidence: Research has shown that HVI can significantly reduce pain scores and improve function in patients with chronic mid-portion Achilles tendinopathy, particularly when combined with a structured eccentric loading rehabilitation programme.
 It is considered when conservative management (physiotherapy, shockwave therapy, load management) has plateaued.